arquivei/php-kafka-consumer/readme.md

 Then install the dependencies:

-`docker-compose exec php-fpm composer install`
+`docker compose exec php-fpm composer install`

 or with make: